benformosa/fm/doc/fm-user-guide.md

 You should ensure that all data entered uses a consistent unit of measurement.

 ### Licensing
 Fleet Manager is free software, released under the MIT License.
 It includes other free software such as Ruby on Rails, without all of which this project would not exist.
+The license details are available in the LICENCE file.

 # Installation
 Fleet Manager is a [Ruby on Rails](http://rubyonrails.org/) application hosted with [Phusion Passenger Standalone](https://www.phusionpassenger.com/), which can be installed on many operating systems.
-The recommended way to install Fleet Manager is on a dedicated Debian or Ubuntu GNU/Linux computer.
+The recommended way to install Fleet Manager is on a dedicated Ubuntu 14.04 computer.

 ## Overview
 You can install Fleet Manager using an [installer](#installing-fleet-manager-with-the-installer) or [manually](#installing-fleet-manager-manually).